Atlas7005/fh-rpc/README.md

 [**YouTube**](https://www.youtube.com/channel/UCRQkYdK5a5SXy1RH_4JCX9g)

 # Download
-So far there's only a [Download](https://github.com/Atlas7005/fh-rpc/releases/latest) for Windows.
+You can find our downloads [here](https://github.com/Atlas7005/fh-rpc/releases/latest).
+We have for Linux, MacOS, and Windows.
+Although, only Windows has been tested.
-When it's downloaded, all you have to do is launch the `fh-rpc.exe` file.
+When it's downloaded, all you have to do is launch the file.

 # Funding
 If you wish to help us fund the project, you can do so by donating to our [Donorbox](https://donorbox.org/firewave-hosting-initial-funding) page.